 The Focus on Print

-However, if a teacher asks the student to identify the first letter in each word, it becomes a phonics activity.
+However, if a teacher asks the student to identify the first letter in each whole word, it becomes a phonics activity.
 A phonics activity might be a worksheet, where a student looks at a picture and writes down the first letter of the word.
 Another example of a phonics activity involves the student completing a first sound sort by letter categories.

 Students are definitely still using phonemic awareness skills during the second example, but because there is an emphasis on print and the written word, it becomes a phonics activity.